rfabbri/pd-macambira/externals/zexy/README.txt

 win32 :
-extract the zexy-0_x.zip to your pd-path (this file should be located at <mypdpath>/pd/zexy/) execute the "z_install.bat", this should copy all necessary files to the correct places to compile: w/ MSVC makefile.nt or zexy.dsw, or with GCC configure your pd path, eg:
+extract the zexy-0_x.zip to your pd-path (this file should be located at <mypdpath>/pd/zexy/) execute the "z_install.bat", this should copy all necessary files to the correct places to compile: w/ MSVC use makefile.nt or zexy.dsw;
+or with GCC configure your pd path, eg:
-./configure --prefix=/c/program/pd; make; make install
+	./configure --prefix=/c/program/pd; make; make install cross-compilation for windows on linux using mingw (assumes that the xcompiler is "i586-mingw32msvc-cc") ./configure --host=i586-mingw32msvc --with-extension=dll --includedir=/path/to/win/pd/src/ --libdir=/path/to/win/pd/bin/

 irix :
 though i have physical access to both SGI's O2s and indys,